-That pretty schedule you have, is going to get really messy by the end of the school year.
+That pretty schedule you have is going to get really messy by the end of the school year.
 Kids will get sick.
 Plans will be changed.
 And if you are super stressed trying to stay on schedule, you may end up feeling burned out.
 (If you feel burned out–or if you’d like some information about what to do if it happens–you’ll find some helpful suggestions in the article Dear Burned Out Homeschool Mom.)

-Using your yearly plan as a guide to pace your week
+Use your yearly plan as a guide to pace your week.

-When you do your lesson, scratch it off the list.
+When you do a lesson, scratch it off the list.
 If you don’t do science this week, don’t scratch it off.
 And don’t panic either.
 Do it next week.
 Maybe do two science lessons if you have time.
 Do science on Saturday.
-Decide you don’t care about that lesson, and skip it.
+Decide you don’t care about that lesson and skip it.

 (Shhh, I did NOT tell you that.
 But you know, sometimes public school kids watch an episode of The Magic Schoolbus and learn about the solar system from the show instead of from their teacher.
 Your kids will survive.
-Skip it if you need to).
+Skip it if you need to.)

 Just don’t panic.
 Your pacing guide tells you pacing.
-Now you know you are behind in science, and exactly HOW far behind you are.
+Now you know you are behind in science, and you know exactly HOW far behind you are.
 No big deal.
 You are the boss.

 Now that we covered who the boss is, let’s talk about your week.
 This is another arena where you need to remember you are the boss.
-I hear a lot that people don’t have time to “fit it all in” and if you feel that way, then Mama, stop cramming it all in.
+I hear a lot that people don’t have time to “fit it all in.”
+If you feel that way, then Mama, stop cramming it all in.

-I’m talking about outside the home activities.
-We all worry a little about Little Peanut not being socialized.
+I’m talking about outside-the-home activities.
+We all worry a little about our little darlings not being socialized.
 We fear that maybe, if we keep them home, they may never learn to be “normal human beings.”

-I promise, you’re kids are normal.
+I promise, your kids will be fine.
 You don’t need to do everything.
-Look at the activities you have on your calendar, and see what purpose they serve.
+Look at the activities you have on your calendar and see what purpose each one serves.
 Are they worth your time?
 Are they important?

 Now that you have all your activities down, take a look at that bad boy.
 You didn’t write down schooling at ALL.
 How much time does it take each day to get schooling done?
 Some states have laws about how much time you should spend per subject or per day.
 (If you aren’t sure about the homeschool laws in your state, you need to find out about them.
 Go to the HSLDA website to get the information you need.)

 Where does your school time fit on your calendar?
 If you feel like there is no way to get it all done, it’s because you probably can’t.
 When you feel overwhelmed like that, it’s a sign that you are doing too much.